-The most common found additive is the synthetic drug “fentanyl” which is a highly lethal synthetic alternative to heroin.
-The highest rates of drug overdose in the United States have been linked to fentanyl mixed with heroin.
+The most commonly found additive is the synthetic drug “fentanyl” which is a highly lethal synthetic alternative to heroin.
+The highest rates of a drug overdose in the United States have been linked to fentanyl mixed with heroin.

 How Is Heroin Used?

 Heroin is typically mixed with water and injected with a needle through the veins.
 It can also be smoked or snorted.
 In some cases it is mixed with alcohol, but more commonly with other powder substances such as fentanyl and cocaine.

 With injecting being the most common form of heroin use, there are more health risks associated with heroin use than some other drugs.
 Using needles to inject heroin increases the chances of catching bacterial viruses, HIV, Hep-C, and other blood related conditions.

 Heroin’s effects take place soon after injecting the drug, usually within five to twenty seconds depending on individual tolerance levels.
 It is quickly absorbed and metabolized by the body which results in a high that only lasts for a few hours tops.
 For this reason, most people addicted to heroin have to use it multiple times a day to feel the effects and avoid withdrawal.